 Of course, being the best of the best, the F6 is still considerably more expensive than $26.
 And the F6 is the focus of this web site.
 After all, the F6 could be one of the greatest reasons to continue shooting 35mm film.
 Or – perhaps shooting 35mm film is one of the greatest reasons to have and use the F6?

 A few years ago I set out on a quest to explore the world of ancient Nikons still appearing to thrive in modern day.
-Why was that?
-Knowing Nikon made high-quality cameras was a given because of the contemporary Nikons I was so familiar with.
-But the prompt to explore the roots of that all finally compelled a deep dive into the archives to better understand the DNA of the F6.
-You might be asking yourself, what does this have to do directly with the F6?
-The answer is, nothing.
-But trust me, it’s a worthy diversion.
+Why is that?
+Knowing Nikon made high-quality cameras was a given because of the contemporary Nikons I’m so familiar with.
+But the prompt to explore the roots of that question finally compelled a deeper dive to better understand the DNA of Nikon and the final iteration of their film camera, the masterpiece that is the F6.

-Prior to that my knowledge of the older Nikon systems was a little sketchy.
-OK, it was inept.
-I knew they were legends – but most of my serious time behind the vintage Nikons began around the F4 days and I hadn’t paid much attention to the older F’s.
-This year that has all changed.
+Prior to taking that step, my knowledge of the older Nikon systems was a little sketchy.
+OK… it was inept.
+I knew they were legends – but most of my serious time behind my Nikons began around the F4 days and I simply hadn’t paid much attention to the older F’s.

 F2 Design Philosophy